Editorial

 The Best Rooftop Bars for Autumn in New York City

 Autumn is the best season to drink on a rooftop in New York, and we stand by that completely.
 The summer crowds thin out, the air sharpens, the light turns amber, and the skyline looks better against a bruised-purple dusk than it does in any other season.
-We have spent three falls working through every rooftop bar worth your time, and these are the 10 that make the most of those conditions.
+Our editors rank the 10 rooftop bars that make the most of those conditions, drawn from current menus, opening hours and three seasons of reader reports.

 The Best Autumn Rooftop Bars in New York